-NERMEEN SHAIKH: And I’m Nermeen Shaikh.
-Welcome to our listeners and viewers from around the country and around the world.
-We begin today’s show on Capitol Hill where the House Judiciary Committee has voted to hold Attorney General William Barr in contempt of Congress over his refusal to turn over the unredacted Mueller report and the underlying evidence to lawmakers.
+NERMEEN SHAIKH: We begin today’s show on Capitol Hill, where the House Judiciary Committee has voted to hold Attorney General William Barr in contempt of Congress over his refusal to turn over the unredacted Mueller report and the underlying evidence to lawmakers.
 Meanwhile, House Intelligence Committee Chairman Adam Schiff has issued a subpoena to the Justice Department for the unredacted report.
-This all came after the White House invoked executive privilege to prevent the full report’s release to Congress and to bar former White House Counsel Donald McGahn from providing documents to Congress related to the Mueller probe.
+This all came after the White House invoked executive privilege to prevent the full report’s release to Congress and to bar former White House counsel Donald McGahn from providing documents to Congress related to the Mueller probe.
 House Judiciary Committee Chair Jerrold Nadler spoke to reporters after the contempt vote.

 AMY GOODMAN: The House committee vote to hold Barr in contempt was 24 to 16 along party lines and will now go before the full House.
 The Justice Department accused Democrats of engaging in inappropriate political theatrics.
 Republican lawmakers, including Doug Collins of Georgia, responded to Nader’s claim of a constitutional crisis.